-As the final round of negotiations approaches (*tentatively scheduled for March 2022), it is crucial to build an ambitious treaty that protects the High Seas for future generations.
+As the final round of negotiations approaches, it is crucial to build an ambitious treaty that protects the High Seas for future generations.
 In partnership with the High Seas Alliance, this campaign merges art, policy work, and science to advocate for a robust treaty that establishes a human—nature relationship based on reciprocity and equity.

-One aspect of effective governance and conservation is the establishment of marine protected areas (MPAs).
+One aspect of effective governance and conservation is the establishment of Marine Protected Areas (MPAs).
 The High Seas are home to a plethora of ecosystems and species, connected by currents and epic migrations.
 One of the campaign objectives is for the BBNJ treaty to establish a connected network of MPAs protecting and celebrating the extraordinary regions spread throughout the world’s oceans.
-This campaign identified 9 priority areas for protection, each of which have an ambassador species to help champion regional conservation.
+This campaign identified 8 priority areas for protection, each of which have an ambassador species to help champion regional conservation.

 Juan Fernández Fur Seal

 Leatherback Sea Turtle

 Costa Rica Thermal Dome